 Biotechnology, breeding, and agronomic advancements have propelled corn yields to new highs with little guidance as to how to fertilize modern corn hybrids to achieve their maximum yield potential.
 Current fertilization practices, developed decades ago, may not match the requirements of modern hybrids that contain transgenic insect protection, and which are now grown at population densities higher than ever before.
 A re-evaluation of nutrient uptake and partitioning can provide the foundation for fine-tuning our practices as we strive to achieve corn’s maximum yield potential.
-To address this need, we conducted an experiment in 2010 to investigate the nutrient uptake, remobilization, and removal of transgenic corn hybrids:
+To address this need, we conducted experiments to investigate the nutrient uptake, remobilization, and removal of transgenic corn hybrids:

 |Nutrient||Total nutrient uptake||Nutrient removal with grain||Harvest index|

 |unit / acre||%|

 Nutrient contents were determined at six growth stages among four plant fractions (leaf, stalk, reproductive, and grain tissues).
 To view a powerpoint which details this sampling and partitioning process, click here.

 When developing fertilizer recommendations, two major aspects of plant nutrition are important to understand and manage high yield corn production: 1) the amount of a given mineral nutrient acquired during the growing season, or 'total nutrient uptake,' and 2) the amount of that nutrient contained in the grain, or 'removed with grain' (Table 1).